Time & Date:

 Rory McCleery | Dunster Festival Artistic Co-Director

-Join Rory McCleery, Dunster Festival’s artistic co-director, for an afternoon workshop exploring musical treasures by JS Bach’s illustrious predecessors alongside music by Johann Sebastian himself.
+Join Rory McCleery, Dunster Festival’s artistic co-director and internationally in-demand choral workshop leader, for an afternoon exploring musical treasures by Renaissance composers William Byrd and Raffaella Aleotti.

 Our workshop is open to all, although some prior choral experience and a familiarity with reading sheet music is recommended.
 Music will be provided on the day, and can also be sent out in advance as a pdf.

-‘McCleery, a countertenor and academic as well as conductor, introduced the items with a lucidity combining boyish geniality with quite startling erudition.’
-(The Sunday Times)
+‘a countertenor and academic as well as conductor … combining boyish geniality with quite startling erudition’ (The Sunday Times)